ChaoyueSong/MoDA/README.md

 ## Highlights :star2:

-- We propose neural dual quaternion blend skinning (NeuDBS) to replace LBS, which can resolve the skin-collapsing artifacts.
+- We propose neural dual quaternion blend skinning (NeuDBS) as our deformation model to replace LBS, which can resolve the skin-collapsing artifacts.
-- Introduce a texture filtering approach to
+- Introduce a texture filtering approach for texture rendering that effectively minimizes the impact of noisy colors outside target deformable objects.

 <br>